-To get a representative picture of the labor market, one would like an experiment to include a variation of occupations, since there could be important differences in discrimination depending on the skill level of the job.
+To get a representative picture of the labor market, it is important that an experiment includes a variation of occupations, since there could be important differences in discrimination depending on the skill level of the job.
 Ideally, the experimenter can report the shares of total employment or total vacancies made up by the occupations included in the experiment.
 However, it is also important to include several occupations in order to get a picture of how discrimination varies by occupation.
+That said, interpreting the difference in callbacks across occupations is not without problems.
+The difference in callbacks might reflect genuine differences in discrimination across occupations, but it is also possible that the difference reflects that some occupational resumes (by design) control more for statistical discrimination than others.

-The first two rows in Figure 1 show the separate results for high- and medium-/low-skill occupations in the Swedish CT study [1].
-If this study had included only medium-/low-skill occupations, the conclusion would have been that discrimination is much more severe than if only the high-skill occupations were included.
+The first two rows in Figure 1 show the separate results for high- and medium-/lowskill occupations in the Swedish CT study [1].
+If this study had included only medium-/ low-skill occupations, the conclusion would have been that discrimination is much more severe than if only the high-skill occupations were included.